-Autohellas exhibits substantial credit risk, determined by Scope in a private assessment.
-The company's resilience through the toughest years of the recent financial crisis and improvements in its performance since 2014 were insufficient to compensate for the weak operating environment in Greece and the risks posed by its family-led corporate governance.
-In addition, the company is not supervised by any governmental institution, which decreases creditor protection compared with that for systemic Greek banks.
+Autohellas exhibits substantial credit risk according to Scope's private credit assessment.
+The credit profile of Autohellas reflects the company's exposure to the weak operating environment in Greece (Sovereign rating B+ by Scope) and the risks posed by the company's family-led corporate governance.
+In addition, Autohellas, is not supervised by any governmental institution, which decreases creditor protection compared with that for systemic Greek banks.